Flatulence (Passing Gas)

 What is it?

-- Constipation or diarrhea may cause an increase in how much gas your body is making.
-Some cancers, stress, many medications, and radiation therapy can cause gas, constipation, and diarrhea.
+- Constipation or diarrhea may cause your body to make more gas.
+Some cancers, stress, medications, and radiation therapy can cause gas, constipation, and diarrhea.

-- Chemotherapy medicines can change the speed of digestion, either speeding it up or slowing it down.
-Even when these changes do not cause constipation or diarrhea, they may cause an increase in how much gas is made.
-Chemotherapy may also change the bacteria that are present in your digestive system, increasing the production of intestinal gas.
+- Chemotherapy medicines can change how you digest food, either speeding it up or slowing it down.
+Even when these changes do not cause constipation or diarrhea, they may cause more gas to be made.
+Chemotherapy may also change the bacteria in your digestive system, making more gas.

 How can I manage gas?